-All new cosplayers experience these thoughts when preparing to flaunt their look.
-If it’s your first time cosplaying, you need to combat this way of thinking and attend a convention with confidence.
+All new cosplayers experience these thoughts when preparing their first look.
+If you're thinking about cosplaying but feel bogged down by anxious thoughts, you need to combat this way of thinking—show off your cosplays with confidence!

-If you're not too crafty (like myself) you'll have an easier time cosplaying as a character that doesn’t wear a suit of armor or have a complicated outfit.
+If you're not too crafty (like myself), you'll have an easier time cosplaying as characters who don't wear suits of armor or have complicated, multi-layered outfits.
 Simple is better for your first cosplay experience.

 Do You Have to Look Like Your Character?

-When you purchase a wig, try to choose one that’s high-quality.
-Otherwise, your wig will get tangled easily and won’t look as natural.
-You don't necessarily need colored contacts, but they can add a nice finishing touch to your cosplay (especially if you're cosplaying a red-eyed character like Sasuke Uchiha from Naruto).
+And while you don't necessarily need colored contacts, they can add a nice finishing touch to your cosplay (especially if you're cosplaying a red-eyed character like Sasuke Uchiha from Naruto).

-You can also use makeup as a way to fake your character's look.
+And, of course, makeup is a great way to fake your character's look.
 If you're not sure how to approach your makeup, head to YouTube.
-Plenty of expert cosplayers film makeup tutorials for specific characters.
+Plenty of expert cosplayers have makeup tutorials for specific characters.

 Should You Create Your Cosplay or Buy It?

-Otherwise, you could opt to buy your entire costume online (or even at a Halloween store).
-Sites like EZCosplay and Miccostumes offer pre-made cosplays of characters from video games, anime, manga, superhero movies, and more.
-The costumes are a bit pricey, but buying one saves you a lot of time.
+Sites like EZCosplay and Miccostumes offer pre-made outfits of characters from video games, anime, manga, superhero movies, and more.
+The costumes can be a bit pricey, but buying one will save you a lot of time.

 Keep the Weather in Mind